 In order to have that revolution Trump's supporters craved, the President-elect must fully realize his campaign promises.
 People who said he wasn't being "literal" when he promised those things might be in for a big surprise.
 Hence, there is no possible positive outcome.

 Even if he calms down his racist, misogynist ways and doesn't act on them, racists all over the country will feel validated.
 Already we're seeing hundreds of incidents related to white supremacy and "real Americans" taking "their" country back.
 Breitbart's Steve Bannon, a known white supremacist with anti-semitic views, will be Trump's top strategist.
 We will put a white supremacist in the White House.
-How lucky does that feel? #2016 Election #GOP
+How lucky does that feel? #Election 2016 #GOP